dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 You can use `az`, `abfss`, `azure` and `abfs` url schemes.

-If you need to use a custom host for your account you can set it up like below:
+If you need to use a custom host to account your storage account you can set it up like below:
 ```toml
 [destination.filesystem.credentials]
 # The storage account name is always required
 azure_account_host = "<storage_account_name>.<host_base>"
 ```
-Remember to include `storage_account_name` with your base host: `dlt_ci.blob.core.usgovcloudapi.net`.
+Remember to include `storage_account_name` with your base host ie. `dlt_ci.blob.core.usgovcloudapi.net`.
+`dlt` will use this host to connect to azure blob storage without any modifications:

 Two forms of Azure credentials are supported: